opengisch/talks/qfield/README.md

 #### video qml and html
 With the QML and HTML widget the user is very flexible to display information.
 - Fancy Chart based on current values
-- Interactive panel made by the user0 with HTML
+- Interactive panel made by the user with HTML

 ### Multi Edit

 #### video multi editing
 Mentioned it before.
 - With the multi editing you can be very efficient.